delingren/homeautomation/garage_door_opener/README.md

 --------+--------+--------+--------+--------+--------+
 ```

 All empty cells should be invalid transitions, as far as our unit is concerned.
 Some are due to lack of information.
 E.g. the door could transition from STOPPED to both OPENING or CLOSING.
-But since such operations don't go through our unit, we have no way to detect.
+But since such events don't go through our unit, we have no way to detect.
 So we stay in STOPPED until the opening or closing finishes and triggers a transition to OPEN or CLOSED.

 ### Prototyping and debugging
-I used a dev board with a PCB antenna for prototyping.
+I use a dev board with a PCB antenna for prototyping.
 Interestingly, when inserted into a breadboard, it does not connect to the WiFi, probably due to shielding of the metal in the breadboard.
-This is another reason I decided to get a board with an external antenna for the final product.
 This made prototyping difficult because I can't use the breadboard.
 So, here's the prototype I built:

 ![prototype](IMG_0917.jpeg)